-Drug Testing Laboratory disputes.
-In August, 2012, Annie Dookhan, a chemist formerly employed at the state's drug testing laboratory in Boston, admitted to several types of misconduct involving her handling of laboratory samples, which were used in criminal cases.
-The Attorney General's office conducted a criminal investigation, and in December, 2012 Ms. Dookhan was indicted by a statewide grand jury on charges in connection with altering drug evidence during the testing process and obstructing justice; she pled guilty in 2013 and was sentenced to 3-to-5 years in state prison.
-In January, 2013, Sonja Farak, a chemist formerly employed at the state's Amherst drug testing laboratory was arrested for theft of a controlled substance and tampering with evidence.
+Meanwhile, in January, 2013, Sonja Farak, a chemist formerly employed at the state's Amherst drug testing laboratory was arrested for theft of a controlled substance and tampering with evidence.
 In January, 2014, Ms. Farak pled guilty to charges that she removed drug samples for her own use and mixed drug evidence samples with counterfeit drugs to hide the theft, and she was given a split sentence of 2.5 years in a house of correction with 18 months to serve.
-The Attorney General's office has been conducting an investigation into the full scope of Ms. Farak's misconduct and the operations of the Amherst laboratory, issuing a first report dated April 1, 2016, to the Hampden County Superior Court.
-It is now anticipated that the state's district attorneys, the defense bar, and the courts will collaborate to determine whether any criminal cases over the course of Ms. Farak's employment at the Amherst laboratory were tainted by malfeasance.
+The Attorney General's Office conducted an investigation into the full scope and timing of Ms. Farak's misconduct and the operations of the Amherst laboratory, issuing a report dated April 1, 2016, to the Hampden County Superior Court.
+It is now anticipated that there will be litigation to determine whether any criminal cases over the course of Ms. Farak's employment at the Amherst laboratory were so tainted by malfeasance or affected by alleged delay in disclosure of her misconduct as to warrant relief to criminal defendants.
+Court hearings on motions for new trials or to dismiss filed by a small, initial group of defendants are expected to take place in Hampden Superior Court prior to the end of 2016.
 Given the thousands of cases from both laboratories potentially affected, there likely will be continuing significant, but as yet undetermined, state costs to remedy alleged malfeasance, including costs to defend civil complaints alleging state liability in both state and federal court and for potential judgments.